 The Bryant Difference

-At Bryant, 21 percent of the Class of 2017 enrolled in graduate school within six months of Commencement.
+99 percent of Bryant graduates are employed or enrolled in graduate school within six months of Commencement.

 U.S. News & World Report 2023 Best College rankings list Bryant as No. 7 in the Regional Universities North category.

 Where Our Students Go

 Graduates of Bryant's History program go on to prestigious graduate schools and are in demand by business, government agencies, and nonprofit organizations.

 Experiential Learning Opportunities